crystal-lang/crystal-book/overview/cli.md

 option_parser = OptionParser.parse do |parser|
   parser.banner = "Welcome to The Beatles App!"

-  parser.on "-v", "--version", "Please, -please- show me the version" do
+  parser.on "-v", "--version", "Show version" do
     puts "version 1.0"
     exit
   end